 1. Phenomena is defined as events, occurrences or happenings in the world around us.
-These events can be either spiritual and natural, or can refer to physical sensations felt by a person.
+These events can be either spiritual or natural, and can also refer to physical sensations felt by a person.

 2. Another definition relates to exceptional occurrences or people.
 An example of this would be to state “Babe Ruth was a baseball phenomenon.”

 3. A third definition is related to several types of illnesses.
 The primary instance is Reynaud’s Disease, which is also known as Reynaud’s Phenomenon.

 This website focuses on the first definition listed above; specifically those types of events that are found in the natural world.